jpswade/jpswade.github.io/_posts/2007-11-16-how-to-search-by-nearest-uk-postcode-in-php.md

 _Note: In the above test case, I have a &#8220;db.php&#8221; file which contains my database details and starts a database connection._ I suggest you do the same.

-Ensure you have your database populated, you should be able to use [Paul Jenkins&#8217;s UK Postcode csv](http://www.pjenkins.co.uk/uk_postcodes/UK_PostCodes.csv), allowing you to use your own table structure.
+Ensure you have your database populated, you should be able to use [Paul Jenkins's UK Postcode csv](http://www.pjenkins.co.uk/uk_postcodes/UK_PostCodes.csv), allowing you to use your own table structure.

-Well, that&#8217;s all folks, I can now use this script to provide any locations that match the &#8220;closest&#8221; postcode.
+Well, that's all folks, I can now use this script to provide any locations that match the &#8220;closest&#8221; postcode.

 Enjoy!